dovinmu/PuppeteerGPT/README.md

 ## requirements
 This project assumes that you're on MacOS, because it vocalizes using the `say` command.
 It also assumes that you've pre-loaded all the English voices.

+If you want to play as an agent, install the `speech_recognition` package and then run `test-human-in-loop.ipynb`.

 ## to run
 I did all development in Jupyter notebooks using a standard Anaconda install, but the requirements for the project are pretty lightweight.